NiChrosia/NoBreak/README.md

 # NoBreak
-A minecraft mod that disables using a tool when the durability is at zero.
+A minecraft mod that disables using a tool when the durability is at one.